julienpecorino/assetoptimisation/README.md

-# Assets Optimisations
+# Asset Optimisations
 Some really usful command lines for:

-😎 Converting .png ot .jpg
+😎 Converting .png or .jpg

+😎 Formating files name

 😎 Renaming files

 😎 Resizing file

-😎 Compressing...
+🤜 Compressing png or jpg

-This is using strayghtaway npm as task runner (no need grunt or gulp), to use a command simply type: ‘npm run rename-file’.
+This is using npm as task runner (no need grunt or gulp), to use it, type the command: ‘npm run rename-file’.
-The scripts are inside the package.json, don’t forget to do: ’npm install’ to dowload all dependencies.
+Scripts are inside the package.json, don’t forget to do: ’npm install’ to dowload all dev dependencies.